Cliff Richard: 1964–1975: Changing circumstances

-In 1968, he sang the UK's entry in the Eurovision Song Contest, "Congratulations", written and composed by Bill Martin and Phil Coulter; it lost, however, by one point to Spain's "La La La".
-According to John Kennedy O'Connor's The Eurovision Song Contest—The Official History, this was the closest result yet in the contest and Richard locked himself in the toilet to avoid the nerves of the voting.
-In May 2008, a Reuters news report claimed that voting in the competition had been fixed by the Spanish dictator leader, Francisco Franco, to ensure that the Spanish entry won, allowing them to host the contest the following year (1969).
-It was claimed that Spanish TVE television executives offered to buy programmes in exchange for votes, as well as contract unknown-artists.
-The story was widely covered and featured on UK's Channel 4 News as a main story on 7 May 2008, with Jon Snow interviewing author and historian John Kennedy O'Connor about the matter.
-However, the allegations turned out to be untrue as it was a widely repeated rumour instigated by TVE.
-Nevertheless, "Congratulations" was a huge hit throughout Europe and Australia, and yet another No. 1 in April 1968.After the Shadows split in 1968, Richard continued to record.
-During the 1970s, Richard took part in several television shows and fronted his own show It's Cliff Richard from 1970 to 1976.
-It starred Olivia Newton-John, Hank Marvin and Una Stubbs, and included A Song for Europe.
+In 1968, Richard sang the UK's entry in the Eurovision Song Contest, "Congratulations", written and composed by Bill Martin and Phil Coulter; it finished second, however, by one point to Spain's "La La La" by Massiel.
+According to John Kennedy O'Connor's The Eurovision Song Contest—The Official History, this was the closest result yet in the contest, and Richard locked himself in the toilet to avoid the nerves of the voting.
+Nevertheless, "Congratulations" was a big hit throughout Europe and in Australia and another UK No. 1 in April 1968.

+After the Shadows disbanded in 1968, Richard continued to record.
+During the 1970s, he took part in several television shows and fronted his own show, It's Cliff Richard, from 1970 to 1976.
+It starred Olivia Newton-John, Hank Marvin and Una Stubbs and included "A Song for Europe".
 He began 1970 by appearing live on the BBC's review of the sixties music scene, Pop Go The Sixties, which was broadcast across Britain and Europe on 31 December 1969.
 He performed "Bachelor Boy" with the Shadows and "Congratulations" solo.
-In 1972, he made a short BBC television comedy film called The Case with appearances from comedians and his first ever duets with a woman—Newton-John.
+In 1972, he made a short BBC television comedy film called The Case with appearances from comedians and his first ever duets with a woman — Olivia Newton-John.
 He went on to release a double live album, Cliff Live in Japan 1972, which featured Newton-John.

-His final acting role on the silver screen to date was in 1973, when he starred in the film Take Me High.
+His final film acting role was in the 1973 British film Take Me High.